Cindy Hendy wasn't just David Parker Ray's girlfriend throughout his dozens of murders as the "Toy Box Killer" — she was also his accomplice.

 Though Ray was 20 years her senior, 37-year-old Hendy began living with him soon after she moved to New Mexico when her relationship with an abusive ex-boyfriend soured.

-“The thing to do is cut them down the belly, scoop out their guts, fill the chest cavity with cement weights and then use bailing wire to wrap them up,” she said.
+“The thing to do is cut them down the belly, scoop out their guts, fill the chest cavity with cement weights and then use baling wire to wrap them up,” she said.

-“They seemed to feed off of each other, and Cindy got an opportunity to let go of all of her inhibitions,” said reporter Yvette Martinez.
+“They seemed to feed off of each other, and Hendy got an opportunity to let go of all of her inhibitions,” said reporter Yvette Martinez.

-Soon, Hendy began to routinely help Ray pick targets, starting with an acquaintance.
+Soon, Hendy was David Parker Ray’s girlfriend and she began to routinely help him pick targets, starting with an acquaintance.
 “I felt for Angela cause her and I were friends,” Hendy said.
 “I had partied with her a few times.”
 So, Hendy and Ray actually released their first shared victim, making her promise to keep the abduction a secret.

 How The Toy Box Killer Got Caught